Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 Optimize your geocoding costs: If you're geocoding large datasets, Coordable can help you maximize accuracy while minimizing costs through intelligent provider selection and address cleaning.

-This guide is for informational purposes.
+Disclaimer: This guide is for informational purposes.
 Always refer to official Google documentation for current terms and pricing.